Astorias96/Microsoft_Scripting_Library/README.md

 # PowerShell_Library
-This repository provides an extensive list of Powershell scripts that can be used by system administrators.
+This repository serves as a collection of Powershell scripts that can be used by system administrators.

 # Environments